Born to Dance (2015 film): Production

 In October 2014, it was announced that production on the film commenced in Auckland.
-It was also announced that film newcomer Tia Maipi would play the lead role of ‘Tu’ alongside Kherington Payne (who had starred in So You Think You Can Dance and Katy Perry’s California Dreams Tour) and Australian Idol winner Stan Walker.
-Eight-time world hip hop champion Parris Goebel served as choreographer on the film.
+It was also announced that film newcomer Tia Maipi would play the lead role of Tu alongside Kherington Payne (who had starred in So You Think You Can Dance and Katy Perry’s California Dreams Tour) and Australian Idol winner Stan Walker.
+Parris Goebel served as choreographer on the film.

 Release

 The official trailer was released on 21 July 2015.
 The poster was released on 28 July 2015.
-The film was released in New Zealand on 24 September 2015.

-The film was released in Australia on 5 November 2015.
+The film was released in New Zealand on 24 September 2015 and in Australia on 5 November 2015.

 Soundtrack

 The official soundtrack for the film was released on 18 September 2015 through Sony Music Records.
-New Zealand DJ and Producer, P-Money curated the tracks synonymous with kiwi culture.
+New Zealand DJ and producer P-Money curated the tracks synonymous with New Zealand culture.
 Included on the album are songs from David Dallas, Sid Diamond, Scribe and lead single “Start Again” by Stan Walker and Samantha Jade.
 On 2 October, the soundtrack reached number 38 on the New Zealand Albums Chart.

 Reception

 The film opened to mixed reviews.

-Graeme Tuckett of Stuff.co.nz rated Born to Dance four out of five stars and praise the dancing ability of the actors, especially considering the lack of "wires, stunt doubles or even much camera trickery".
+Graeme Tuckett of Stuff.co.nz rated Born to Dance four out of five stars and praised the dancing ability of the actors, especially considering the lack of "wires, stunt doubles or even much camera trickery".
 The New Zealand Herald's Francesca Rudkin and 3 News Kate Rodger praised P-Money's work on the soundtrack.

 The film's "cringe-worthy" dialogue was criticised by Alice Harbourne from Metro.